Battle of Lạng Sơn (1979): Preparations

 The PLA General Staff Department placed the primary responsibility of capturing Lạng Sơn on the 55th Army from the Guangzhou Military Region and assigned the 54th and 43rd Armies from the Wuhan Military Region in supporting roles.
 Each of these armies of about 43,000 men was organized into three infantry divisions, one artillery regiment, and one anti-aircraft regiment.
 In addition, three regiments were also mobilized from the Chengdu Military Region, designated as Unit 56037, Unit 56039, and Unit 56229.
 The total strength of Chinese forces numbered about 130,000.
 The Chinese planned to launch their assault along all of the five roads that led to Lạng Sơn from the north, east, and south (Highways 1A, 1B, 4A, and 4B and the railroad for China), filling each of the directions with at least two or three divisions.
 From the border between markers 15 and 20, the 55th Army would thrust to the town of Đồng Đăng, while the 43rd would cross the border between markers 32 and 45, sweeping through Chi Ma before attacking Lộc Bình, which was 10 km to the southwest of Lạng Sơn, then moving northwest against the provincial capital via Highway 4B.
 The 54th Army would initially play its role as a reserve.
+Fire support for the Chinese Eastern Wing was provided by the 1st Artillery and the 70th Anti-Aircraft Divisions.

 Meanwhile, the Vietnamese defense in Lạng Sơn was assigned to the 3rd Division, a veteran division of the VPA that had participated extensively during the Vietnam War.
-This division, comprising the infantry 2nd, 12th, and 141st Regiments and the 68th Artillery Regiment, had about 9,950 men, assisted by several local force battalions from Lạng Sơn City and the districts of Văn Lãng and Cao Lộc, as well as the 166th Artillery Regiment and the 272nd Anti-Aircraft Regiment sent off by the 1st Military Region.
+This division, comprising the infantry 2nd, 12th, and 141st Regiments and the 68th Artillery Regiment, had about 9,950 men, assisted by the 166th Artillery, the 272nd Anti-Aircraft, and the 522nd Engineer Regiments sent off by the 1st Military Region.
+Complementing these regular forces were the 123rd and 199th Infantry Regiments of Lạng Sơn province, seven local battalions of its districts, plus the 12th Regiment, some companies and border stations of the Armed Police.
 The total Vietnamese strength was approximately 13,000 men, meaning that they were outnumbered 10 to 1.

-Three other divisions, the 327th, 337th, and 338th, stayed further from the front-line to serve as reserve units.
+Three other Vietnamese divisions: the 327th, 337th, and 338th, stayed further from the front-line to serve as reserve units.
 To consolidate their defensive positions, the Vietnamese had built nearly 20,000 field fortifications, which were intensively camouflaged and supported by numerous minefields and obstacles.